rwijtvliet/polygonation/docs/source/usage.rst

    print([pg.is_convex(points[s]) for s in plgn1.shapes])

-If we let go of the convexness criterium, we can find a smaller set of polygons:
+If we let go of the convexity criterium, we can find a smaller set of polygons:

 .. ipython:: python